NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/cookies/Quite a mess in my cookie jar! leveraging machine learning to protect web authentication.md

 - While clearly crucial to the effectiveness of the resulting defense mechanisms, these heuristics have not undergone any rigorous assessment of their adequacy
 - In this paper, we conduct the first such formal assessment

-*RQ: How can we be sure that a cookie whose value is sufficiently long and random is, indeed, an authentication cookie?*
+*RQ: How can we be sure that a [[cookie]] whose value is sufficiently long and random is, indeed, an authentication [[cookie]]?*
-- most of existing solutions take this claim for granted and are based on the biased idea that every random-token is an auth cookie
+- most of existing solutions take this claim for granted and are based on the biased idea that every random-token is an auth [[cookie]]

 ### Contribution

 - A design of a semi-automatic method to build a gold set of authentication cookies, that is, ==a verified dataset where authentication cookies are isolated and identified correctly==.
 The outcome of this process is a real-world dataset derived from a sample of 70 amongst the today’s most popular websites of the Alexa ranking
-- A ==rigorous evaluation of four existing authentication cookie detectors==.
+- A ==rigorous evaluation of four existing authentication [[cookie]] detectors==.
 Our analysis shows a significant degree of misclassification in these detectors, that ends up generating a false sense of security
-- development of a binary classifier aimed at automatically and accurately identifying authentication cookies, based on supervised learning techniques.
+- development of a binary classifier aimed at automatically and accurately identifying authentication cookies, based on [[supervised learning]] techniques.

 ## Approach

 Building a gold set of cookies consists of two steps:
 1. collecting sets of cookies from different websites (manual process that includes the login)
-2. marking each cookie with a binary label to identify the cookie as an authentication cookie or not (automated process with [[supervised learning]])
+2. marking each [[cookie]] with a binary label to identify the [[cookie]] as an authentication [[cookie]] or not (automated process with [[supervised learning]])

 **Session ID (auth token)**: a ==minimal set of cookies== which allows the server to authenticate the client, restoring the state of the associated user without asking her to log in again.